 - 1. Students are required to follow all relevant provincial, university and faculty instructions regarding distancing, handwashing, masks and other similar issues. - 2.
 Students are not permitted to attend any in-person course component (lecture/lab) if ill; students exhibiting any cold or flu-like symptoms will be asked and required to leave and go home.
-Accommodations for missed material due to illness can be discussed via email.
-All lectures have been video recorded, so all material can be reviewed without the need to attend lectures. - 3.
+Concessions for missed material due to illness can be discussed via email. - 3.
 Masks can significantly reduce the risk of transmission of COVID-19 from those who are asymptomatic. - 4.
 Students are requested to get vaccinated in a timely manner if not already vaccinated.